nebelwerfer41/41weather/README.md

    npx http-server .
    ```
 2. Open `http://localhost:8000/` (or `http://localhost:8000/index.html`) in your browser.
-3. Use the search box to find a city or click `Pesaro` for the default location.
+3. Use the search box to find a city or click `Roma` for the default location.

 > Note: Directly opening the HTML file from disk (`file://`) may block `fetch` in some browsers.
 Prefer a local server.